bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Drop start or end

 Turn your dropdown menu into a drop-end menu by setting the `dropend` prop.
-Or, turn it into a drop-start menu by setting the `dropstart` prop to true
+Or, turn it into a drop-start menu by setting the `dropstart` prop to true.

-The order of precedence is top -> start -> end -> bottom
+The order of precedence is top -> start -> end -> bottom.

 <HighlightCard>
   <b-dropdown v-model="show8" dropend text="Drop-end" variant="primary" class="me-2">